- A Western graduate-level 2-year MA program taught entirely in English

 - Housing on campus with modern facilities, labs, library, and sports center

-- Acceptance into the MAE comes with a monthly stipend for the entire duration of the program (only for Kazakhstani citizens).
+- Admission comes with funding and (for Kazakhstani citizens) a monthly stipend for the entire duration of the program

-1) Overall IELTS test score of 6.5 (with sub-scores no less than 6.0) or the equivalent TOEFL score as posted on the ETS website;
+1) an overall IELTS test score of 6.5 (with no sub-score below 6.0) or the equivalent TOEFL score as posted on the ETS website;

-2) The absolute minimum requirement for English language proficiency test report for conditional admission (NUZYP) is an overall IELTS test score of 5.5, with no more than one sub-score of 5.0, or the equivalent TOEFL scores as posted on the ETS website;
+2) for conditional admission (NUZYP), an overall IELTS test score of 5.5 (with not more than one sub-score below 5.0) or the equivalent TOEFL scores as posted on the ETS website.

 Applicants, at the discretion of the Admissions Committee, can be exempted from submitting the language proficiency test report if:

-3. High motivation and strong interest in the Program as outlined in a personal essay;
+3) a high motivation and strong interest in the program as outlined in a personal essay;

 Application deadline: April 30th, 2021